 Rio's culinary heritage is largely influenced by the Portuguese settlers.
 But very few restaurants in the city may have actually taken inspiration from this influence.
 Antiquarius, in Leblon, celebrates Portuguese and Brazilian cuisine through its myriad seafood and meat dishes.
 Though it is unlikely that the restaurant will appeal to the vegetarians, the carnivores will definitely love the flavoursome feijoada, lobster thermidor and gazpacho soup and the classic duck risotto.

-One of Rio’s best restaurants, Zuka’s delectable cuisine echoes the culinary artistry of chef Ludmilla Soeiro’s kitchen.
-It is located along Leblon’s most sought after Rua Dias Ferreira, a street that has attracted a flurry of new and exciting restaurants, including Sushi Leblon.
+One of Rio's best restaurants, Zuka's delectable cuisine echoes the culinary artistry of chef Ludmilla Soeiro's kitchen.
+It is located along with Leblon’s most sought after Rua Dias Ferreira, a street that has attracted a flurry of new and exciting restaurants, including Sushi Leblon.
 Though the excellent wine selection and refined decor is worth talking about, Zuka is more about its exotic dishes such as Thai fish wrapped in a banana leaf and meaty namorado, Bife de chorizo with ‘rustic’ potatoes and truffled cream and the Philadelphia and red fruit cheesecake.